dvklopfenstein/goatools_simulation/README.md

 # Simulations to Verify GOEA Results
-Stochastic simulations in this repository are used to investigate the results of **Gene Ontology Enrichment Analyses** (**GOEAs**).
+Stochastic simulations are used to investigate the results of **Gene Ontology Enrichment Analyses** (**GOEAs**).

 All simulations use [**Benjamini/Hochberg multiple test correction**](